Hero Image

 Curriculum & Admission

-The manufacturing engineering bachelor’s degree is designed to prepare graduates to become practicing manufacturing engineers.
+The engineering bachelor’s degree is designed to prepare graduates to become practicing engineers.
 The program provides students with the skills to design, analyze and modify the processes and systems used to make products in the most time-efficient, cost-effective way possible while maintaining safety and product quality in environmentally friendly ways.

 Students will gain expertise and practical knowledge in the major areas of manufacturing materials and processes, design for manufacturability, lean manufacturing, quality and process control, safety, automation and robotics.
 Graduates will be able to employ a strong base of fundamental engineering and management skills to effectively integrate people, technology, machines and capital to create positive change as they are involved in the manufacturing process from design to production to finished product.